 - Ensure modifications are made to respiratory care plan

-- Utilize evidence-based medicine principles
+- Utilize evidence-based practice

 - Provide respiratory care techniques in high risk situations